 Tryouts: There will be tryouts for each basketball team.
 Coaches will discuss expectations around positions.

-Fee: Usually between $60-175 per student depending on the team and any tournaments entered (each tournament entered would increase the team fee).
+Fee: Usually between $60-175 per student depending on the team and the number of tournaments entered.

 Practices and games:

 1.5 hours (90 minute) timeslots, games usually do not take the entire 1.5hrs, so please arrive early for pick-up.
-Games are 8 minute quarters for a total of 32 minutes of stop time play.
-Scoreboards will be used when available and usually run by students.
+Families are welcome to watch the games, which are 8 minute quarters for a total of 32 minutes of stop time play.
 All teams play 5 vs 5 on a 10 foot net using a size 6 (28.5) basketball.

-Usually season is 6 weeks with approximately 6 league games and a week with playoff games.
+Usually season is 6 weeks with approximately 6 league games and two weeks with playoff games.
 We usually do not practice/play over the 2 week winter break.
 Your team would have 12-15 players.

 Varsity Boys (Gr.
 7-8) and Varsity Girls (Gr.
 7-8)